vsivsi/gridfs-locks/README.md

 ## What's new in v1.0.0
 Following the [semantic versioning](http://semver.org/) spec, version 1.0.0 contains a few breaking changes from the prototype 0.0.x of `gridfs-locks`.
 The main difference is that v1.0.0 Lock and LockCollection objects are now [event-emitters](http://nodejs.org/api/events.html).
 There are three primary impacts of these changes:

-1. Async callbacks have been eliminated from API functions and replaced by events
+1. All async callbacks have been eliminated from the API method parameter lists and replaced with events
-2. A much richer set of async events (eg lock expirations) can now be observed and handled in a much more intuitive way
+2. A much richer set of async events (eg lock expirations) can now be observed and handled in a more intuitive way
-3. Locks for removed files can be also be removed so they don't fill up the lock collection
+3. Locks for removed resources can be also be removed so they don't clutter up the lock collection

 ### Installation